Joe Profaci: Business and faith

 Profaci obtained most of his wealth through traditional illegal enterprises such as protection rackets and extortion.
 However, to protect himself from federal tax evasion charges, Profaci still maintained his original olive oil business, known as Mamma Mia Importing Company, leading to his nickname as "Olive Oil King".
 As the demand for olive oil skyrocketed after World War II, his business thrived.
 Profaci owned 20 other businesses that employed hundreds of workers in New York.
+In 1946 he attended the Havana Conference in Cuba.

 Profaci owned a large house in Bensonhurst, Brooklyn, a home in Miami Beach, Florida, and a 328 acre estate near Hightstown, New Jersey, which previously belonged to President Theodore Roosevelt.
 Profaci's estate had its own airstrip and a chapel with an altar that replicated one in St. Peter's Basilica in Rome.

 Profaci was a devout Catholic who made generous cash donations to Catholic charities.
 A member of the Knights of Columbus, Profaci would invite priests to his estate to celebrate Mass.
 In May 1952, a thief stole valuable jeweled crowns from the Regina Pacis Votive shrine in Brooklyn.
 Profaci sent his men to recover the crowns and reportedly kill the thief.
 However, accounts of the thief being strangled with a rosary are unfounded.

 In 1949, the Vatican received a petition from a group of New York Catholics to confer a knighthood on Profaci.
 However, when the Brooklyn District Attorney complained about the move, the Vatican denied the petition.

 Legal problems

 In 1953, the U.S. Internal Revenue Service sued Profaci for over $1.5 million in unpaid income taxes.
 The taxes were still unpaid when Profaci died nine years later.

 In 1954, the US Department of Justice moved to revoke Profaci's citizenship.
 The government claimed that when Profaci entered the United States in 1921, he lied to immigration officials about having no arrest record in Italy.
 In 1960, a U.S. Court of Appeals reversed Profaci's deportation order, ending the legal action.

 In 1956, law enforcement recorded a phone conversation between Profaci and Antonio Cottone, a Sicilian mafioso, about exporting Sicilian oranges to the United States.
 In 1959, US Customs agents intercepted one of those orange crates in New York.
-The crate contained 90 wax oranges containing a total 110 lb of pure heroin.
+The crate contained 90 wax oranges containing a total of 110 lb of pure heroin.
 Smugglers in Sicily had filled the hollow oranges with heroin until they weighed as much as real oranges, then packed them in the crate.
 Profaci was never prosecuted for this crime.

 In 1957, Profaci attended the Apalachin Conference, a national mob meeting, at the farm of mobster Joseph Barbara in Apalachin, New York.
 While the conference was in progress, New York State Troopers surrounded the farm and raided it.
 Profaci was one of over 60 mobsters arrested that day.
 On January 13, 1960, Profaci and 21 others were convicted of conspiracy and he was sentenced to five years in prison.
 However, on November 28, 1960, a United States Court of Appeals overturned the verdicts.